-CLASS reviews were conducted in all twelve Head Start classrooms.
-The data showed that the scores are improving across the ECE division.
-In the areas of Emotional Support and Classroom Organization all classrooms were scored in the high-quality range.
-In the area of Instructional Support all but one classroom scored in the mid- or high-quality range, an improvement over past scores.
+For the Fall 2020 CLASS assessment, in Emotional Support, nine classrooms scored in the high range and two classrooms scored in the mid-range; in Classroom Organization, four classrooms scored in the high-quality range, six classrooms scored in the mid/high-quality range, and one classroom scored in the mid-range; in Instructional Support, five classrooms scored in the mid/low-quality range, and six classrooms scored in the low-quality range.
 The results of these reviews were used to identify strengths and areas for improvement in each classroom.
-The ECE Specialists/Coaches work with the teaching staff to review individual scores to recognize strengths and create strategies to enhance the classroom environments and activities as needed.
+The Education Specialists/Coaches worked with the teaching staff to review individual scores, to recognize strengths, and to create strategies that will enhance the classroom environments and include teacher activities designed to improve CLASS scores.